top of page

 • the chronic absence of community care

 That load was never meant for one person.
 Not psychologically.
 Not somatically.
 Not spiritually.
-So practitioners - the good, grounded, ethically trained ones - become temporary scaffolding.
+So the good, grounded, ethically trained practitioners become temporary scaffolding.
 Not the structure.
 Not the solution.
 Just the scaffolding that allows people to rebuild their connection to themselves and the world around them.

 What this Means for the Future of Healing